 During the latter portion of Maria's tenure, her daughter Miranda served as assistant keeper.
 Maria retired on December 31, 1918 at the age of seventy-seven and after more than fifty-one years of service at the lighthouse.
 When she passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a "perfectly clear record and the highest approval for her services."
 Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929, during which time the lighthouse was electrified in 1926.

-The role of lighthouse keeper came to an at Biloxi Lighthouse in 1940, when Joseph J. Olivier retired and the light was automated.
+The role of lighthouse keeper came to an and at Biloxi Lighthouse in 1940, when Joseph J. Olivier retired and the light was automated.
 The City of Biloxi acquired the keeper's dwelling in 1941 for use as a home for its Chamber of Commerce at a cost of $1,200.
 Hurricane Camille destroyed the keeper's dwelling in 1969, and now, the stout iron tower, owned by the city of Biloxi since being declared surplus property in 1968, stands alone in the median of Highway 90.
 Spotlights were installed at the base of the lighthouse in 1991 to light the tower at night.

 Biloxi Lighthouse survived Hurricane Katrina, which caused so much devastation in Biloxi and the surrounding Gulf Coast in 2005, but the brick lining inside the tower received significant damage.
 Shortly after the hurricane, an American flag was draped from the top of the lighthouse, making it a symbol of the community's resolve to withstand and overcome all calamities.
 Between 2007 and 2012, the lighthouse was featured on Mississippi's license plates.